Smoking & Second Hand Smoke, what it does to cause all that trouble

 Carbon Monoxide

-Carbon monoxide is the same odorless, colorless gas that comes out the tailpipe of your car or a faulty gas heater.
-In high enough concentrations it is deadly; in lower doses it causes shortness of breath and increased heart rate.
+Carbon monoxide is the same odorless, colorless gas that comes out of the tailpipe of your car or a faulty gas heater.
+In high enough concentrations, it is deadly; in lower doses, it causes shortness of breath and increased heart rate.

 The body is able to eliminate most of the carbon monoxide fairly quickly when someone stops smoking.
 Most people who quit feel more energetic and less short of breath within a few days of quitting.